Skip to main content

 • Do your projects involve green or Leadership in Energy and Environmental Design-certified (LEED) properties?
 If so, do you have green upgrade coverage for replacement materials?

-• Does your policy cover the actual cash value (value less depreciation) or replacement value (value using current prices) of materials?
+• Does your policy cover the actual cash value (value less depreciation)?
+Does it cover replacement value (value using current prices) of materials?

-• Do you have tailored coverage limits to reflect potential soft costs (additional wages, lost income, lease extensions, expedited expenses, advertising, blueprints, overhead, consultation fees and inspections) if a project is delayed?
+• Do you have tailored coverage limits to reflect potential soft costs if a project is delayed?
+Soft costs can include additional wages, lost income, lease extensions, expedited expenses, advertising, blueprints, overhead, consultation fees and inspections.

 • Do you have coverage for temporary fixtures such as cribbing, fencing, signage, and scaffolding?